Tom-Sheiles/Dotfiles/README.md

 # Dotfiles

-Repository of all plaintext config files to easily sync all programs across machines.
+Backup of my major configuration files used on my home Arch machine.